tihana-gray/pands-project/README.md

 ## 💭 *Personal Learning Notes on this part:*

-I thought correlation heatmap would be appropriate addition to the research because I used it before I like the way it shows the strength and direction of relationships between all numeric features in one concise visual.
+I thought correlation heatmap would be appropriate addition to the research because I used it before and I like the way it shows the strength and direction of relationships between all numeric features in one concise visual.
 It gives a quick overview of which features are closely related and which ones are not, which can support or challenge patterns observed earlier in the project.

 ## End